ryscher/old-vagrant-dryad/README.md

 ## Communication with the VM

 In addition to port forwarding, the contents of this directory (The one containing the Vagrantfile) are synchronized from your host computer to the virtual machine's `/vagrant` directory.
 Additional synchronized directories can be added to the Vagrantfile.
 For example, the `dryad-bootstrap.sql` file that installs necessary content into the database is stored here, and used by the VM during installation.

+## Upgrading your VM

+As improvements are added to the vagrant/ansible configurations, you can incorporate the changes by merging in the latest changes from this repo, and running `vagrant provision`.
+Provisioning will bring your VM up to date without removing existing data or files.
+You may have to add new values to your `ansible-dryad/group_vars/all` file if they are required by newer versions of the ansible playbook, but the Vagrantfile will usually check for these important changes.

 ## Hacking on this repo